Construction & Property Building Standards

 If you carry out work without Building Regulations approval (and don't use a competent person scheme where applicable):

-• The person doing the work can be prosecuted with unlimited fine and/or up to 2 years imprisonment (since 1 October 2023)
+• The person doing the work can be prosecuted with unlimited fine and/or up to 2 years imprisonment (since 1 October 2023 in England; Wales commenced these changes separately)

 • Your local authority can require you to alter or remove non-compliant work